-PART I - TO BE COMPLETED BY SSA/EMPLOYER: Tax Year Employee Name Employee's SSN I SA Claim Number To be completed by SSA) Employer Ac ldress Р ART 2 - TO BE C OMPLETED BY E EMPLOYER: common deferred es are sometime paid verypes of payments are compensation; severare ement or contract. accumulated (for prid or years) vacation pa ay or sick pay pa aid after retirement; Social Se these price benefits. return this Wages which are earned in a year prior to the year they are paid usually do not affect benefits payable under the Social Security annual earnings test.
-However, for the Social Security Administration to pay benefits accurately, these prior year amounts must be reported to us.
-The above named individual has filed for Social Security benefits.
-To ensure that correct Social Security benefits are paid, please complete the information below and return this form to the Social Security Administration.
-(Please see reverse side for instructions for the completion of this form.)
-1. Employ (EIN) yer Identification Number 2.
-Retirement date (MM/DD/YYYY) employee last pe DD/YYYY) rformed services If the d ates in items 2 and 3 are not the same, please e explain the difference. was fo ges paid to the employer r services performed prio the tax year; or was paid r to the tax year; or wa s not attributable to s \$ Check retirem the type(s) of wages paid ent. n the tax year but for ser rvices performed in a p rior year or were p aid on account of Vacation Pay Sick Pay Se verance Pay Bonus Defe erred Compensation Other (Explain) yments listed in item "4" Yes No If answ ered Yes, please show t he amounts and years Year nts will be paid, i f known.
-Year occurre 6.
+PART I - TO BE COMPLETED BY SSA/EMPLOYER: Tax Year Employee Name Er nployee's SSN SSA Claim Number (To be completed by SSA) Employer Address PART 2 - TO BE COMPLETED BY EMPLOYER: common deferred types of payments are e accumulated (for p orior years s) vacation pa y or sick pay p vere earned.
+The most paid after retirement; sespaid pursuant to a Social Se these price benefits. curity annual earnings or year amounts must To ensure that correct s form to the Social Se test.
+However, for be reported to us.
+Social Security ber the Socia The above nefits are I Security Adn e named indivi paid, please o ninistration to placed in the description in the de 1.
+Employ (EIN) yer Identification Numbe r 2.
+Retirement date (MM/DD/YYYY) employee last p performed services If the d ates in items 2 and 3 are e not the same, please e explain t he difference. was fo ges paid to the employer services performed prior the tax year; or was pain or to the tax year; or was not at \$ Check retirem the type(s) of wages paid ent. in the tax year but for services p erformed in a pr ior year or were paid on account of Vacation Pay S ick Pay S everance Pay Bonus D eferred Co mpensation Other (Explain) yments listed in item "4" · , Yes No ir answ ered Yes, please show Amount the amounts and year ars in whic ount Year occurre 6.
 Nonqualified deferred compensation and section 457 plans only.
-If payments and deferrals occurred during the tax year, enter the amount of wages earned by the employee during the tax year.
-Signature > Title D Phone Number ()

-Form SSA-131 (8-2001) Destroy Prior Editions EF (06-2002) (Over)
+If payments and deferrals occurred during the tax year, enter the amount of wages earned by the employee during the tax year. \$ Signature Signature Title Da te Phone Number ) - Form SSA- 131 (8-2001) Destroy Prior Editions EF (06-2002) ) (Over) \ ,